 Available matching funds and eligible countries are included in our list:

-In order to access Matching Funds, applicants must meet specific conditions on how allocation funds are budgeted towards the Matching Funds priority areas.
-These conditions are outlined in the Allocation letters.
+In order to access matching funds, applicants must meet specific conditions on how allocation funds are budgeted towards the matching funds priority areas.
+These conditions are outlined in allocation letters sent to countries.
+More details are available in the Applicant Handbook 2020-2022.

 Technical assistance will be available to help countries operationalize matching funds.